 At Home Goods, I bought an assortment of jars and containers to try at home, and I ended up returning every last one of them.
 I found a brand that I really liked and I could get matching pieces for, but the one I bought at Home Goods was cracked.
 So ultimately Amazon came to the rescue.

-To achieve my goal of a pretty pantry, I also made pantry labels with my Cricut Maker.
+To achieve my goal of a pretty pantry, I also made pantry labels and spice jar labels with my Cricut Maker.

 So, how about the storage?
 Despite my worry that I would have less storage with the new design, somehow I have more.
 The taller shelves mean every inch of the pantry is now in use, no more wasted space.
 Plus with all of my party supplies stored at the top of the pantry in those grey baskets, nothing falls on me when I try to retrieve things.